Pokecraft-exe/crver/README.md

 # crver
-(PROOF OF CONCEPT) a custom http server to send/request compiled dynamic pages
+(PROOF OF CONCEPT) a custom http server to send compiled dynamic pages

 ## MADE FOR WINDOWS